ElishaKay/pinterest_bot/README.md

-# Screenshots

-<h3>Step 1: Via the Admin GUI.
-Add the credentials of your Pinterest User</h3>
+<h5>Step 1: Via the Admin GUI.
+Add the credentials of your Pinterest User</h5>

 <img src="img/admin-gui-add-users.png">